Efficient Dense Frontier Detection for 2D Graph SLAM Based on Occupancy Grid Submaps: Algorithm analysis

 \subsubsection{Handling of pose graph optimization events}

 The first step in \autoref{alg:handle_optimization_update} is to rebuilt the R-tree (\crefrange{algline:bounding_boxes_recomputation_begin}{algline:bounding_boxes_recomputation_end}), which runs in $O(|S|\log|S|)$.
-This complexity also covers looking up the intersecting submaps for each submap (\autoref{algline:alg2_intersecting_submaps}).
+This complexity also includes looking up the intersecting submaps for each submap (\autoref{algline:alg2_intersecting_submaps}).

-Next, every local frontier point is projected to the global coordinate frame $g$ and the stabbing query test is performed against the intersecting submaps (\crefrange{algline:optimization_projecting_points}{algline:optimization_retesting}).
+Next, every local frontier point is transformed to the global coordinate system $g$ and the stabbing query test is performed against the intersecting submaps (\autoref{alg:testandaddtoglobalfrontier_proc}, \crefrange{algline:proc_transforming_points}{algline:proc_testing}).
 A pessimistic bound would entail testing every local frontier point against all other submaps, i.e. a time complexity of $O(|S| \cdot P(LF))$.
-The pessimism of this bound can be reduced by assuming that the points which fail the stabbing query test will do so on the first test, performed against the failing submap hint.
-If their perimeter, equal to $P(LF) - P(GF)$, is denoted as $P(FF)$, this assumption yields the time complexity of $O(|S|\cdot P(GF) + P(FF))$.
+The pessimism of this bound can be reduced by assuming that the points which fail the stabbing query test will do so on the first test, performed against the submap stored in the failing submap hint.
+If the perimeter of points which fail the test, equal to $P(LF) - P(GF)$, is denoted as $P(FF)$, this assumption yields the time complexity of $O(|S|\cdot P(GF) + P(FF))$.

-The total time complexity of handling a pose graph optimization event thus depends on the number of submaps and the local and global frontier perimeters:
+\abovedisplayskip{3pt} The total time complexity of handling a pose graph optimization event thus depends on the number of submaps and the local and global frontier perimeters:

 We have managed to avoid having the two-dimensional map area in the time complexity of the global operation of handling pose graph optimization by taking advantage of submaps and their immutability.